GuiselaGM/PWModel/README.md

 "PWModel.m" is the function to generate the TC wave field;
 "rotate_get_HsTpdir.m" is a function to rotate the storm and get the parameters at a specific point of the TC wave field;

-Dataset needed to run the model is a folder named 'wave_diagrams' that can be downloaded from: https://doi.org/10.26188/27237156
-The folder 'wave_diagrams' has the spatial distributions necessary to run the PWModel.
+Dataset to run the model is a folder named 'wave_diagrams' that can be downloaded from: https://doi.org/10.26188/27237156 The folder 'wave_diagrams' has the spatial distributions necessary to run the PWModel.
 It contains 378 model runs with the spatial distribution of wave parameters.
 These files have the following naming convention: